High Court hears legal challenge against Surrey oil development

-- The hearing will take place on 17 & 18 November 2020.
+- The hearing will take place on 17 and 18 November 2020.
 The hearing is taking place remotely.
 The judicial review hearing will be held remotely.
-A link to the hearing can be obtained from the Administrative Court Office: https://courttribunalfinder.service.gov.uk/courts/administrative-court
+The hearing can be obtained from the Administrative Court Office

 - Sarah Finch is represented in her legal case by Leigh Day solicitors, as well as Marc Willers QC (Garden Court Chambers) and Estelle Dehon (Cornerstone Chambers).
 Friends of the Earth is represented by Nina Pindham of No 5 Chambers.